pink-junkjard/hyperfiddle/README.md

 Hypercrud is 90% library for UI, like Om Next or Reagent.
 The last 10% is the I/O interface, and our Datomic reference implementation.
 The I/O runtime is general purpose, contains no application logic, and has a client piece and a server piece.
 The server runtime is just a server process that you run colocated with your Datomic installation (you provide Datomic).

-<http://hyperfiddle.net/> is our reference app, and reference I/O runtime implementation backed by Datomic.
-The hyperfiddle cloud runtime also integrates with cloud infrastructure such as <https://auth0.com/>, scaling, server side rendering, caching & CDN.
-You should use this until you outgrow it, and then eject your app and selfhost for total control.

 Hypercrud is not really a framework, because it's just pure functions and an interface, you can replace any of the pieces, and provide your own implementation of the I/O interface.

 Warning!
 To achieve the optimal level of performance that this project is designed to achieve, your I/O runtime implementation will need deep coordination with your applications entrypoint code, and other infrastructure like database, nginx, web server, CDN.
 Let's call this infrastructure, your **application engine**.